agera-edc/DataSpaceConnector/CODEQUALITY.md

 }
 ```

-The `rulesMinimumPriority` allows to set the minimum priority level of violations for failing the build.
+The `rulesMinimumPriority` field allows to set the minimum priority level of violations for failing the build.

 An own report is generated per each Gradle module.
 This is not practical as one has to navigate to the different modules to get to the findings, a central aggregated overview would come handy for visualization.
 There is a [Maven plugin](https://maven.apache.org/plugins/maven-pmd-plugin//aggregate-pmd-mojo.html) to aggregate PMD reports but unfortunately this does not seem to be the case for Gradle.
 A custom aggregation solution would need to be built in this case.